 Outside of niche cases, you will essentially see two types of car batteries.
 These two are the “traditional” Flooded Lead Acid batteries and the more expensive, less common, Absorbent Glass Mat (AGM) batteries.

 These are by far the most commonly found batteries within cars.
 The basic construction of these batteries includes lead plates, water and sulfuric acid electrolyte, and plate separators.
 As the reaction occurs, the electrolyte is converted into hydrogen and oxygen that needs to be vented out.

 Due to this venting process, these batteries sometimes need to be topped up with distilled water as the electrolyte level gets lower.
 Additionally, due to the gas escape, these batteries are not good options for cars that place their batteries in places other than the engine bay.

 Any cheap car battery you encounter will most likely be an FLA battery.

 The actual chemistry of an AGM battery is the same as the FLA battery.
 However, the construction is different.
 As the name implies, the battery plates are wrapped in a fiberglass mat.
-This allows the electrolyte and its byproducts to be absorbed and recombine, eliminating the need for constant venting.
+This allows the electrolyte and its byproducts to be absorbed and recombined, eliminating the need for constant venting.
 There is however still a vent in place in the off chance that the AGM battery is overcharged and needs to release pressure.